RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 <h1>Summary</h1>
 <h2>Project</h2>
-My project is the Hexapod, a robot that walks on 6 legs using multiple servos and can be controlled with a computer, remote, and phone. <br>
+My project is an A.I.
+Powered Claw Car, a robot that travels using 2 wheels controlled by servos and has a claw attatched on top.
+Using a raspberry camera module and an object identification A.I. program, it is capable of identifying various objects based a training data set and pick them up with the claw. <br>

 <h2>Components</h2>
 <ul>